obonaventure/cnp3/book-2nd/protocols/http.rst

 The HyperText Transfer Protocol
 ===============================

-In the early days of the Internet was mainly used for remote terminal access with telnet_, email and file transfer.
+In its early days the Internet was mainly used for remote terminal access with telnet_, email and file transfer.
 The default file transfer protocol, `FTP`, defined in :rfc:`959` was widely used and `FTP` clients and servers are still included in most operating systems.

 Many `FTP` clients offer a user interface similar to a Unix shell and allow the client to browse the file system on the server and to send and retrieve files. `FTP` servers can be configured in two modes :

- - authenticated : in this mode, the ftp server only accepts users with a valid user name and password.
-Once authenticated, they can access the files and directories according to their permissions
+ - authenticated : in this mode, the `FTP` server only accepts users with a valid user name and password.
+Once authenticated, they can access the files and directories according to their permissions.
  - anonymous : in this mode, clients supply the `anonymous` userid and their email address as password.
 These clients are granted access to a special zone of the file system that only contains public files.

-ftp was very popular in the 1990s and early 2000s, but today it has mostly been superseded by more recent protocols.
+`FTP` was very popular in the 1990s and early 2000s, but today it has mostly been superseded by more recent protocols.
 Authenticated access to files is mainly done by using the Secure Shell (ssh_) protocol defined in :rfc:`4251` and supported by clients such as scp_ or sftp_.
 Nowadays, anonymous access is mainly provided by web protocols.

 In the late 1980s, high energy physicists working at CERN_ had to efficiently exchange documents about their ongoing and planned experiments. `Tim Berners-Lee`_ evaluated several of the documents sharing techniques that were available at that time [B1989]_.
 As none of the existing solutions met CERN's requirements, they chose to develop a completely new document sharing system.
 This system was initially called the `mesh`, but was quickly renamed the `world wide web`.
 The starting point for the `world wide web` are hypertext documents.
 An hypertext document is a document that contains references (hyperlinks) to other documents that the reader can immediately access.
 Hypertext was not invented for the world wide web.
 The idea of hypertext documents was proposed in 1945 [Bush1945]_ and the first experiments were done during the 1960s [Nelson1965]_ [Myers1998]_ .
 Compared to the hypertext documents that were used in the late 1980s, the main innovation introduced by the `world wide web` was to allow hyperlinks to reference documents stored on remote machines.